Clinical exercise physiologist

 - Able to make clear and precise observations

 To be able to become an Clinical Exercise Physiologist, your study options will change based on your previous study experience or your preferred study pathway:

-USQ is currently seeking accreditation from Exercise and Sports Science Australia (ESSA) with an expected completion of 2018.
+USQ is accredited by Exercise and Sports Science Australia (ESSA).